Harnessing Internal “Black Holes” for Personal Growth

 A rational, introspective, and evolving human being would use imperfections as a catalyst for personal growth and higher insights.
 However, for many men, such change is perceived as a threat.
 Healing is often regarded with suspicion and fear.
 Yet, it is only through confronting these inner demons that true transformation can occur.

-I have made a personal acquaintance with the destructive force within myself.
+I have made a personal acquaintance with chaos’s destructive force within myself.
 It chased me through the gates of hell to Death’s actual doorstep.
 Only when I made a conscious decision to change my outlook on life did help come my way.
 This experience underscores the importance of self-awareness and the willingness to confront one’s inner darkness.

 The seeds of destruction lie within all men.
 Understanding and addressing these destructive impulses is crucial for the survival and evolution of our species.
 By examining the “God of Terror” within us, we can begin to dismantle the societal structures that perpetuate violence and terror.